Chat with us, powered by LiveChat

 Ensure any terms or promises made through discussions are accurately reflected in writing.
 Watch for discrepancies that could signal an attempt to pull a fast one.
 Having contingencies like a money-back guarantee within a short window if you find undisclosed issues protects your investment.

-Arrangements that require test driving over long distances warrant temporary license plates obtained from the seller to avoid any legality concerns along your journey in the new potential purchase.
+Arrangements that require test driving over long distances warrant temporary license plates obtained from the seller to avoid any legal concerns along your journey in the new potential purchase.
 Protect yourself with proper documentation at all stages of the sale.

-Trust Your Instincts on the Seller
+6. Trust Your Instincts on the Seller

 Listen to your gut feeling about the person on the other end of the deal: